 Step 6: Track Your Applications’ Status

-Like many legal processes, registering a trademark for your company name and logo requires a lot of waiting.
+Like many legal processes, the whole process for how to trademark a name and logo requires a lot of waiting.
 After you’ve submitted your applications, you’ll need to track their progress online.
-It will take about five to seven days for your application to be added to the USPTO database, at which point you can start checking their status online.
+Just this part of the process will take about five to seven days, and then your application will appear in the USPTO database.
+This is the point at which you can start checking their status online.

-Registration often takes months or even years to complete.
+The entirety of trademarking a name or logo often takes months or even years to complete.
 In the meantime, you may be asked to submit additional documents or fees.
 If you don’t check up on your applications regularly and make sure your contact information is up to date, the USPTO could abandon your application.
+And you’ll be out a lot of time (and maybe more importantly, money).

 Step 7: Stay On Top of Deadlines and Maintain Registration

-Once you’ve successfully registered a trademark for your company’s name and logo, your work isn’t over.
+Once you’ve successfully registered a trademark for a name and logo, your work isn’t over.
 Maintaining registration is an ongoing process, and it’s important to be aware of the timelines and deadlines associated with your particular case.

 You should always consult your attorney or the USPTO website to determine the correct information for your particular situation.
 However, most people need to file registration maintenance documents by the sixth year after registration, again by the tenth year after registration, and every ten years thereafter.